DFE-Digital/npq-registration/README.md

 4. Run `bundle exec rails server` to launch the app on http://localhost:3000
 5. Run `./bin/webpack-dev-server` in a separate shell for faster compilation of assets

+## Importing schools

+- fire up a rails console and run the following
+- `Services::ImportGiasSchools.new.call`

 ## Running specs, linter(without auto correct) and annotate models and serializers
 ```
 bundle exec rake